projectuwb/projectuwb/README.md

 - 👀 I’m interested in learning solidity and being able to contribute to open source projects by either providing support to coding or testing.
 - 🌱 I’m currently learning solidity basics
 - 💞️ I’m looking to collaborate on beginner projects which will help me build my skillset
-- 📫 How to reach me - Discord DM me on @project_uwb#8628
+- 📫 How to reach me - Discord DM me on @project_uwb

 <!---
 projectuwb/projectuwb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.